 Whenever I’m flummoxed, I ask, “What has the Lord said about this?’
-This time the answer came for me through modern Church leaders, in an Ensign article just three months ago: How Disciples of Christ Live in Times of War and Violence.
+This time the answer came for me through modern Church leaders, in an Ensign article that arrived right on time: How Disciples of Christ Live in Times of War and Violence.
 I’ve taken David Brent Marsh’s thoughts in that article and distilled them down into kid-friendly language.
 Each child will differ in ability to understand, so some children may need more and others may need less — much less — than this.
 In fact, I think you need not tell younger children at all, if they otherwise wouldn’t know.
 Follow the Spirit to know just what those children in your life need.

 Here are excerpts from that article, with a few words changed to kid-friendly terms: